 How Do You Read the Report?

 In addition to these columns, your report has more detailed information about how each medication might affect you.
 If the medication has a green checkmark, you can take this medication as directed.
 If the medication has a yellow exclamation point, the description will list the possible side effects and recommended adjustments.
 If the medication has a red X, the description will list the possible side effects and recommended alternatives.
-Some of the “red X” options may have severe side effects.
+The red X options may have severe side effects.

 How Does Your Doctor Use This Report?

-You might notice that some of your failed medications appear in the second or third column.
-With this information, you and your doctor can stop wasting time with medications that probably won’t work.
+You might notice some of your failed medications appear in the second or third column.
+With this information, you and your doctor can begin concentrating on medications that may work better in your body.
 Your doctor will use the first column to determine which medications they should prescribe first.
-We can’t guarantee beyond a doubt that they’ll be effective, but they have a much higher chance than the options in the third column.
+In general, the medications in the first column are more likely to work better in your body than those in the third column.
+Specific circumstances may occur where no other option than the one in the third column is available.
+In this case, preparing to work with and prevent side effects may be necessary.

-ClarityX offers two testing options, Mindwell that focuses on 130+ psychiatric medications covering depression, anxiety ADHD, bipolar and more.
-MaxRx is a comprehensive test that covers an additional 15 therapeutic areas including cardiology, rheumatology, diabetes, sleep disorder and pain management.
-See a complete list here.
+ClarityX offers two testing options.
+Mindwell focuses on 130+ psychiatric medications covering depression, anxiety, ADHD, bipolar and more.
+MaxRx is a comprehensive test that covers 265 + medications with an additional 21 therapeutic areas including cardiology, rheumatology, diabetes, sleep disorder, and pain management.
+See a complete list here